digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Scope 1 Emissions

 These emissions come from all sources the manufacturer uses to burn fossil fules, either during production (for example when the manufacturer has a natural gas-powered production process) or before (for example picking up parts by truck) or afterwards (for example the cars of sales people or the delivery trucks with the produced products).
 They are relatively easy to calculate as the emissions from fossil fuel-powered engines are a well-understood quantity.
+This reference solution simply adds a fixed value for scope 1 emissions to the total product carbon footprint.

 ### Scope 2 Emissions